sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 When processing each data plane RPC, the RLQS Filter will ask the RLQS Filter State for a rate-limit decision for the RPC.
 The RLQS Filter State uses the matcher tree from the filter config to determine which bucket to use for the RPC.
-It then looks for that RLQS Bucket in the RLQS Bucket Cache map, creating it if it doesn't already exist.
+It then looks for that RLQS Bucket in the RLQS Bucket Map, creating it if it doesn't already exist.

 If a new bucket has been created, the RPC is rate-limited according to bucket's default configuration.
 Then the filter schedules a report on the RLQS stream